 The University of Delaware made a major error this past Friday when the admissions office accidentally sent out acceptance decisions to 61 applicants.
-It was not Delaware’s intention to admit these applicants and after the weekend they were informed of the true decision.
+It was not Delaware’s intention to admit these applicants and, after the weekend, they were informed of their true admissions decision.

-This is certainly not the first time that a university admissions office has made mistakes by sending out acceptances to applicants who really should have been denied but weren’t because of a computer glitch or human error.
-It typically happens every year.
-We think that students who receive these false admissions, if they are really in the ballpark of admissions, should in the end be admitted because of the university’s error.
+This is certainly not the first time that a college admissions office has made mistakes — either through computer glitches or human error — by sending out acceptances to applicants who they intended to deny admission.
+In actuality, this kind of thing seems to happen just about every year.
+We think that students who receive these false acceptances, if they are really in the ballpark of admissions, should in the end be offered admission because of the university’s error.
 But rarely does that ever happen.

 While you’re here, you too can avoid a glitch in the college admissions process by making sure not to truncate your essays.
 Because glitches, well, they happen to both colleges as well as to college applicants.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.